Dr Katie Barber (f)

 MA(Oxon) MBBS MRCGP DCH DRCOG DFFP DipOccMed - St. Bartholomew's, London, 1999

-Dr Hart joined Woodlands Medical Centre in March 2005 and took on the role of Senior Partner on 1 January 2016.
+Dr Hart joined Woodlands Medical Centre in March 2005.

 He initially studied psychology in Oxford and then went on to study medicine.
 He remains interested in all areas of General practice, and provides joint injections for shoulders, knees and elbows.
 He is generally available Monday, Tuesday, Wednesday and Friday.